Grench6/RX580-rocM-tensorflow-ubuntu20.4-guide/README.md

 *I have occasionally removed the GUI for Ubuntu, so be careful!*
 4. Reboot the system

-P.S.
-It's preferrable to do a fresh Ubuntu reinstall instead of removing ROCm - strange bugs may occur.
+**It's preferrable to do a fresh Ubuntu reinstall instead of removing ROCm (strange bugs may occur).**
 ## Install ROCm 3.5.1
 ```
 sudo apt update